How to Live With No Bank Account

 With no bank account available, your best option for check cashing might be to take the check to the check writer’s bank.
 For example, if the check pays out of an account at Bank of America, take it to a Bank of America branch to cash it.
 Just be aware that you might have to pay a fee if you’re not an account holder, and the branch might refuse to cash the check.

 Retailers might also be willing to cash checks for you.
 For example, Kmart cashes some checks for free, and mom-and-pop stores that you shop regularly might also do the same.
 To use this method, you need to sign the check over to the retailer, which can be problematic.
 Check cashing stores (often in the same location as payday loan shops) might also be an option, but they’ll probably charge more.

 If you don’t need cash right away—or if you only need a small amount—a prepaid card can come in handy.
 Most prepaid cards allow you to deposit checks to your account by snapping a photo with your mobile phone.
 Within a few days, you can withdraw those funds at an ATM.

 One thing banks do well is hold money for you.
 Even if your bank burns down or gets destroyed by a natural disaster, your money should be insured by the FDIC.
 Credit unions have similar protection.
 It’s risky to walk around with large amounts of cash or keep all of your money in your home—it could get stolen or burn in a fire.
 If you’re going to live without banks or prepaid cards, get a fireproof safe and find a good place for installation.

 Prepaid cards allow you to safely store money that you load in an account linked to your card.
-The account might or might not be FDIC-insured, and you might not earn interest on your savings, but the money can’t “walk away by itself” or go up in smoke.
+The account might or might not be FDIC-insured, but the money can’t “walk away by itself” or go up in smoke.